vortex.sql

 throws java.sql.SQLException

-JDBC draft specification method to select a sub-space of the target database.
-It basically has no menaing to VORTEXjdbc.
+Select a sub-space of the target database.
+It has no meaning to VORTEXjdbc.

 Specified by: